-In her mind, Phil was God’s anointed, even if that anointing did not help him with his zipper!
-It was like she was saying, "David committed adultery, and he was still king.
+In her mind, Phil was God's anointed, even if that anointing did not help him stay pure.
+It was as though she were saying, "David committed adultery, and he was still king.
 Who are these elders to remove us from power?
-We are God’s anointed!"
+We are God's anointed!"

 The theory that leaders can only be removed by God comes from 1 Samuel 26:9-11, where David warns his trusted friend Abishai not to kill King Saul: